An inspired vision for the future

 No one’s ever too old to have a good time – so this is your opportunity to share your talents with our residents in group activities.
 Group activities typically last from thirty minutes to an hour.
 We have leadership opportunities for:

-- Seasonal events, and any other ideas you may have!
+• Seasonal events, and any other ideas you might have!

 I love to call bingo – the residents are so appreciative.
 If you can just get the residents to open up a little bit you can learn so much from them.